On Binary Formation from Three Initially Unbound Bodies: Methods

-This reproduces the classic ${\sim}G^5 m^5 n^3\sigma^{-9}$ scaling from earlier estimations of the three-body encounter rate \citep[e.g.,][]{Goodman_1993,Heggie_2003,Binney_2008}.
-However, not all three-body encounters result in formation of a binary.
-The true volumetric 3BBF rate $\tilde{\Gamma}_{\rm F}$ must therefore be numerically determined and satisfies the relation
+This reproduces the classic ${\sim}G^5 m^5 n^3\sigma^{-9}$ scaling from earlier estimates of the 3UB encounter rate \citep[e.g.,][]{Goodman_1993,Heggie_2003,Binney_2008}.
+However, not all 3UB encounters form binaries.
+So the true volumetric 3BBF rate, $\tilde{\Gamma}_{\rm F}$, must be numerically determined and satisfies the relation